fabric8io/fabric8/docs/overview.md

 Fabric8 provides a number of [applications](fabric8Apps.html) on top of [Kubernetes](http://kubernetes.io) for :

-* [Management](management.html)to help you visualise, understand and manage your software
+* [Management](management.html) to help you visualise, understand and manage your software
 * [Continuous Delivery](cdelivery.html) to help teams delivery software in a faster and more reliable way
 * [iPaaS](ipaas.html) provides an _Integration Platform As A Service_